 Ingredients for eggplant lasagna

-- Fontina cheese: Fontina is an italian cheese with a slight nuttiness and a creamy texture.
+- Fontina cheese: Fontina is an Italian cheese with a slight nuttiness and a creamy texture.
 It will give our cheesy filling an extra creaminess and really complement the mozzarella.

 - Parmesan cheese: As I always say, use the REAL parmigiano reggiano and grate it yourself.
 The flavor and texture are so much better.